sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No problems

 - **Basil:**
   - *What did you do yesterday?
-I used JS to update the user status page to show all users and their admin status.
-I began working on admin functionality for this page as well.*
+I updated the formatting of sign in, sign up, and sign out buttons to ensure clarity of function and graphic appeal.*
   - *What are you planning to do today?
-I plan to complete writing the code for the admin functionality of the user status page.*
+I plan to begin assessing the security rules in firebase, and potentially deploy new rules if the web app is activated.*
   - *Any problems?
 No problems*

 - **Ian:**